winryl1/SOURCE-NOTES/School/1. Core Subjects/Earth-Sci Notes/The Universe — Origin Theories.md

 > This theory states that the universe was created within 6 days by a Supreme Being (see Genesis)

 ## The Big Bang Theory (1927)
 It is **one of the most accepted theories** of the origin of the universe.
-This theory states that the universe **began 13.8 bya** from an extremely hot and dense **singularity** that suddenly caused the rapid expansion of space.
+This theory states that the universe **began 13.8 bya** from an infinitely small, hot and dense **singularity** that suddenly resulted in the rapid expansion of space.
 This resulted in the creation of **space, time, matter, and energy.**

 > [!example] Evidences
 > 1. **Cosmic Microwave Background**